 Crocodile Habitat And Requirements

 - Crocodiles are territorial.

 - They live in and hunt from the water - lakes, rivers, freshwater swamps, brackish water and in deep pools.
 They require suitable nesting spots such as sandy banks and a sufficient food supply.

 - They like to bask in the sun on the waters edge.
 If the water evaporates they will migrate across country to another source of water, if necessary.

 - Crocodiles are gregarious animals forming groups of up to 100 animals, depending on the food supply.

-- An egg layer and sex is determined by temperature inside the egg chamber.
+- Female crocodiles are egg layers who bury the eggs in sand and guard them for 3 months incubation period.
+The sex of the offspring is determined by temperature inside the egg chamber.